-According a physicist, skin is considered as a multi-layer material composed by dermis, epidermis and hypodermis.
+According to a physicist, skin is considered as a multi-layer material composed by dermis, epidermis and hypodermis.
 Skin mechanical properties are mainly linked to the dermis which is composed by collagen fibers networks and elastics fibers.
-During aging, these fibers tend to deteriorate themselves involving loss of elasticity in aged skin.
+During ageing, these fibers tend to deteriorate themselves involving loss of elasticity in aged skin.

 Visco-elasticity allows to identify two behaviours :

-●Viscosity, describing the behaviour of a viscous liquid ; this principle could be associated to hydration measurement.
+● Viscosity, describing the behaviour of a viscous liquid ; this principle could be associated to hydration measurement.

 ●Elasticity, characterizing the behaviour of a solid having elasticity and tension properties.

 Atomic Force Microscopy (AFM) allows to characterize visco-elastic properties of biological samples as skin, before and after treatment with an active ingredient or product.
 AFM consists in a micro scale cantilever with a sharp tip at its end that is used to scan the surface sample and carry out visco-elasticity tests (we also can talk about dissipation energy measurements).